Article 80-86

 How can flame be ignited in these cavities?
 What is the nature of fire?

-Thus, they get surrounded by the fire-aether and must follow their course, just as they take on the form of air when floating among the air-aether globules, imitating their movement.
+• This makes them take the form of fire just as they take on the form of air when floating among the air-aether globules, imitating their movement.

-Therefore, the primary and principal difference between physical air and fire is that fire particles move faster than air particles
+Therefore, the first and main difference between physical air and fire is that fire [earth-aether + fire-aether] particles move faster than air [earth-aether + air-aether] particles

-• This is consistent with the fire-aether being more agitated than the-aether.
+• This is consistent with the fire-aether being much more agitated than air-aether.

 The secondary difference is that:

-• the largest parts of earth-aether bodies can best preserve and nourish fire.
+• the largest particles of earth-aether can best preserve and nourish fire.

 • the smallest particles of earth-aether can best retain the form of air.